Pawtucket/Central Falls station: Construction and opening

-RIPTA plans to construct an indoor waiting room at the station for rail and bus passengers.
-It was originally planned as part of the station project; it was removed to reduce cost, then re-added with American Rescue Plan funds.
+An indoor waiting room at the station for rail and bus passengers was originally planned as part of the station project; it was removed to reduce cost, then re-added with American Rescue Plan funds.
 RIPTA issued a request for proposals in April 2023.
-Construction began in September 2024, with completion expected in late 2025 or early 2026.
+Construction began in September 2024.
+It opened in January 2026.
 In September 2024, Pawtucket officials proposed replacing the surface parking lots with a garage, possibly with transit oriented development above.

 In March 2023, the Central Falls city solicitor reported that "[a]ll signs point toward demolition" of the former station.
 Earlier that year, Amtrak estimated a $9.9 million cost to demolish the structure.
 In August 2024, the court-appointed special master applied for a Federal Railroad Administration grant to demolish the building.
 The grant was not awarded.